Glossary of Terms

 A visiting, international, non-matriculated student for whom Purchase College is not their Home Institution who comes from a school in one of our exchange programs.

 Student who hold an F1 student visa.
-This subgroup of International Students are verified by and whose visa status is maintained by the International Programs and Services Office at Purchase College.
+This subgroup of International Students are verified by and whose visa status is maintained by the Office for Global Education at Purchase College.

 A student for whom the highest level of education completed by either parent/guardian is less than college.
 Family members may have attended or may be concurrently attending a college, but have not yet completed either an associate or bachelor’s degree.

 Purchase College First Generation Students are identified based on FAFSA data upon entry to the college and are tagged with a Cohort code of [YYYYTT]FG with an anticipated graduation date 8 (fall/spring) semesters after their entry.

 An incoming undergraduate student (either Matriculated or Non-Degree Seeking) who is registered for at least one credit-bearing course and who has never earned college credit on a college campus.
 Students who have previously earn college credit through Advanced Placement, College in the High School, International Baccalaureate, CLEP, etc. are still considered First Time Students.

 An FTE is a unit of measure used to convert the total credit hours attempted/earned by all students in a term into the equivalent number of full-time students.